 6) Why do the numbers fluctuate, and do not remain stable?

 The LP format itself is imperfect and gives off fluctuations.
-The baseline distortion will fluctuate, the ability to detect incremental changes depend on whether the change is greater or smaller than baseline distortion fluctuations.
+The ability to detect incremental changes depend on whether the change is greater or smaller than baseline distortion.

 We spent many hours on each function to perform complex averaging algorithms which we believe will give the most accurate result, paying close attention to accuracy vs stable results.